toitlang/pkg-dns-simple-server/examples/website/README.txt

 Customize this behaviour in the `look_up_variable` function.

-The Wifi logo, wifi-svgrepo.com.svg is from https://www.svgrepo.com/svg/112855/wifi where it has a CC0 license.
+The WiFi logo, wifi-svgrepo.com.svg is from https://www.svgrepo.com/svg/112855/wifi where it has a CC0 license.